 Now that you’ve successfully rid yourself of all that unneeded clutter, your reward is having a much smaller workload ahead of you when it comes to packing for the big move (more tips on that to follow!).
 As an added bonus, you’ll also be saving money on the mountain of packaging supplies that you’ll need to buy.

 Packaging.
 Bubble Wrap.
 Tape.
-Storage Boxes.
+Utility Knife.
+Cardboard Boxes.
 All of these things are crucial to your home move.
 Make sure that you order them early and order enough to make sure that you can actually fit everything into them!